Have a question about the School of Medicine's Office of Faculty Development & Diversity?

 - Development and initial implementation steps of a School of Medicine Diversity Strategic Action Plan;

-- Formation of a Diversity Advisory Council to aid in the implementation of the School of Medicine Diversity Strategic Action Plan;
+- Formation of a Diversity Advisory Committee to aid in the implementation of the School of Medicine Diversity Strategic Action Plan;

 - Ongoing review and revision of the medical school curriculum to enhance cultural sensitivity, awareness, and responsiveness;